hamlett-snapit/pharm_API/README.md

 2. Install the application: `npm install`
 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:3000`
+5. Select Pharmacy and view the result.
+6. Select Vew Comsumable to see the json

 ## Ramone Hamlett